aisquareconnect/deeprlportfolio/README.md

 ## Content
 We provided herein

-- a dynamic html page for Deep RL for portfolio allocation
+- a <a href="http://www.aisquareconnect.com/deeprl/models.html">dynamic html page</a> for Deep RL for portfolio allocation
-- a companion paper for Deep RL for portfolio allocation
+- a <a href="https://github.com/aisquareconnect/deeprlportfolio/blob/master/paper.pdf">companion paper</a> for Deep RL for portfolio allocation

 ## Get Feedback
 - Feedback on the method is welcome.
 Please email me at the email provided in the paper